-The total number of input and output channels is limited to 8.
+The total number of input and output channels is limited to 8 per domain or group.
 Because of this there are a number of points you need to observe in connection with the downmix for 6.1 and 7.1 formats (see the section below for details).

-The Lext/Rext Routing
+The Lext/Rext Channels

-There are a number of points you need to observe when using the additional external channels, depending on the surround format.
-Since you have eight channels per domain 5.1 format is not a problem: the unit is able to manage the six surround channels and the two additional channels.
+The Lext/Rext channels cannot be used in parallel with all surround formats.
+Since eight channels are available in each domain, in 5.1 format the unit can manage the six surround channels and the two additional channels internally as a group.
 However, since the 6.1 and 7.1 formats require seven and eight inputs, respectively, it is not possible to configure external channels in the same channel group.